-When UCAS have received your application, they will forward it on to the institution to which you are applying.
-Admissions staff will consider your application and UCAS will tell you if your application has been successful or not.
-Each university you have applied to will respond in one of three ways:
+When your application is received by UCAS it is forwarded to the institution to which you have applied.
+University admissions staff then consider your application and via UCAS, tell you if your application has been successful or not.

-- Conditional: Containing goals to achieve in exams pending, securing you a place on the programme.
+Conditional: Containing goals to achieve in exams pending, securing you a place on the programme.

-- Unconditional: Your exam results or previous experience are sufficient to gain entry and information regarding the programme and start dates etc will be mailed out.
+Unconditional: Your exam results or previous experience are sufficient to gain entry and information regarding the programme and start dates etc will be mailed out.

-- Unsuccessful: Your qualifications, completed or pending, are insufficient for entry.
+Unsuccessful: Your qualifications, completed or pending, are insufficient for entry.

-- Course Full: You have aplied after the 15th Kanuary deadline and there are no places left on the programme.
+Course Full: You have applied after the 15th January deadline and there are no places left on the programme.

-What to do if your application is unsuccessful
+If your application is unsuccessful

 UCAS Extra enables applicants who find themselves without an offer, and who have used all five choices already, to have an additional choice through UCAS.
 Extra runs from mid-March to the end of June, when institutions list available courses online through UCAS Course Search.